A unique Shelby Europa G.T.250

 He could hardly speek a word, still looking up front and grasping his steering wheel.
 After a moment of silence he said: "Geez, I am scared stiff, that was horrible"."

 The Shelby Europa G.T.250 went to a buyer from Anvers/Belgium, who kept it for another 4 years.
 It did not reveal any major trouble to the owner and worked perfectly.
-In 1978 Dubois company bought the car back and the partner of Claude drove the car for a long time.
-Unfortunately it was later neglected and is reported to have been lost and scrapped later.
+In 1978 Dubois company bought the car back and the partner of Claude (Philippe Bervoet) drove the car for a long time.
+The car was a bit neglected.

 The G.T.250 featured amongst other items: